Basic Call and Put Options Strategies

 Like all our strategy discussions, the following is strictly for educational purposes.
 It is not, and should not be considered, individualized advice or a recommendation.

-Call and put options
+Key characteristics of call and put options

-A call option gives the owner the right, but not the obligation, to buy the underlying security at a specific price (the "strike" or "exercise" price) on or before a specific date (the "expiration").
+A call option gives its owner the right, but not the obligation, to buy the underlying security at a specific price (the strike or exercise price) on or before a specific date (the expiration).
+A put option gives its owner the right, but not the obligation, to sell the underlying security, again, at a specific price on or before a specific date.

 Call options strategies